matthewvowels1/Awesome-VAEs/README.md

 # Awesome-VAEs
 Awesome work on the VAE, disentanglement, representation learning, and generative models.

-I gathered these resources (currently @ 200 papers) as literature for my PhD, and thought it may come in useful for others.
+I gathered these resources (currently @ 206 papers) as literature for my PhD, and thought it may come in useful for others.
 This list includes works relevant to various topics relating to VAEs.
 Sometimes this spills over to topics e.g. adversarial training and GANs, general disentanglement, variational inference, flow-based models and auto-regressive models.
 Always keen to expand the list.
 I have also included an excel file which includes notes on each paper, as well as a breakdown of the topics covered in each paper.

 They are ordered by year (new to old).
 I provide a link to the paper as well as to the github repo where available.

 ## 2019

+Learning deep latent-variable MRFs with amortized Bethe free-energy minimization.
+Wiseman	https://openreview.net/pdf?id=ByeMHULt_N

+Contrastive variational autoencoder enhances salient features.
+Abid, Zou	https://arxiv.org/pdf/1902.04601.pdf	https://github.com/abidlabs/contrastive_vae

 Learning latent superstructures in variational autoencoders for deep multidimensional clustering.
 Li, Chen, Poon, Zhang	https://openreview.net/pdf?id=SJgNwi09Km